When Pro-Abortion Choice Rhetoric Hurts

 "I remember feeling ugly, unwanted, and very much devalued and targeted by our society.
 I instantly thought of what people say about abortion:

-'I’m pro-life—well, except in cases of rape,' or,'I’m pro-choice—especially
+'I’m pro-life—well, except in cases of rape,' or,'I’m pro-choice—especially in cases of rape!'

 When pro-abortion choice advocates argue that abortion is justifiable in cases of rape or incest, they are implicitly devaluing the life of the individual who has been conceived that way.
 I wonder if they even consider this?
 An 18 year old conceived out of rape is no less intrinsically valuable than an 18 year old conceived out of a loving, consensual relationship.
 Would any right thinking person argue that we should have the right to kill the 18 year old conceived out of rape?
 Of course not!
-In like manner, a pre-born child conceived out of rape is no less intrinsically valuable than a pre-born child conceived out of loving, consensual relationship.
+In like manner, a pre-born child conceived out of rape is no less intrinsically valuable than a pre-born child conceived out of loving, consensual relationship.1

 Courage and Godspeed,